The Chart for Canadian Solar Inc. (CSIQ) Is Flashing Mixed Signals

 CSIQ’s Market Performance

-CSIQ stocks went down by -1.88% for the week, with a monthly jump of 1.34% and a quarterly performance of -12.92%, while its annual performance rate touched 107.34%.
-The volatility ratio for the week stands at 3.13% while the volatility levels for the past 30 days are set at 3.95% for Canadian Solar Inc..
-The simple moving average for the period of the last 20 days is -1.17% for CSIQ stocks with a simple moving average of -10.70% for the last 200 days.
+CSIQ stocks went up by 18.68% for the week, with a monthly jump of 14.87% and a quarterly performance of 0.93%, while its annual performance rate touched 146.41%.
+The volatility ratio for the week stands at 4.83% while the volatility levels for the past 30 days are set at 4.14% for Canadian Solar Inc..
+The simple moving average for the period of the last 20 days is 16.45% for CSIQ stocks with a simple moving average of 4.80% for the last 200 days.

 Analysts’ Opinion of CSIQ